 Opening hours: Mon - Thu: 12pm - 11pm; Fri - Sat: 12pm - 11:30pm; Sun: 12pm - 8pm

 Serving for almost 300 years, The Old Crown is one of the oldest pubs in the city.
 Despite its old age, the pub was able to retain its charm and heritage while adapting to the modernization.
 With brick wood exterior and a well-decorated interior, it certainly is a charming place to dine.
 The best thing about dining in this traditional pub is its capability of bringing great memories; it’s someplace that will make you feel nostalgic.
 The dishes are not bad either.
 Featuring a full menu with an extensive wine list, you’ll never run out of choices to choose from for your meal.
 Check out their Sunday roast lay.

 Address: 1 Crown Hill, Bath BA1 4BP, United Kingdom

 Opening hours: Mon: 4pm - 11pm; Tue - Sat: 12pm - 11pm; Sun: 12pm - 10:30pm

 Enjoy your Sunday roast in Bath

 Travelers who have visited the place admit to have fallen in love with the architecture and the lush greenery.
 Well, we can’t blame them.
-With all the things that Bath has to offer, from rich culture to best dining experiences, it’s no wonder people who have had a taste of living in the city would want to linger.
+With all that Bath has to offer, including places to eat and fun things to do, it’s no wonder people who have had a taste of living in the city would want to linger.
 If you ever find yourself in Bath and is in need of ideas on where to dine, you can always check out our list of the best Sunday roasts in Bath.

 Get Trip101 in your inbox